-One of the key operational components of any system is management.
-WebSphere MQ enables systems management in a number of ways:

-- There are facilities provided by the MQ base to enable MQ resources to be managed.
+- One of the key operational components of any system is management.
+WebSphere MQ enables systems management in a number of ways: - There are facilities provided by the MQ base to enable MQ resources to be managed.
 There are 'internal' utility programmes (for example, MQSC, the TSO interface for z/OS and the command line interface for AS/400).
 There are also documented interfaces, most notably Programmable Command Format messages which are PUT to a well known queue and are processed accordingly by the queue manager. - WebSphere MQ provides events.
-These events are themselves MQ messages which are PUT (by the queue manager) to well known queues and provide information on state changes for various queue manager resources.
+These events are themselves MQ messages which are PUT (by the gueue manager) to well known gueues and provide information on state changes for various queue manager resources.
 The format of the event messages is documented.
 Text based message logs (and Windows events) are also provided. - So, WebSphere MQ queue managers provide a set of documented interfaces to allow control and configuration of resources and to inform external processes of state changes within the queue manager.
 These interfaces may be used by any application program.
 Typically, this occurs in 3 ways: - There are MQ utilities which make use of these interfaces.
-Most notably, the MQ Explorer (provided for Windows and Linux for Intel environments) enables management and configuration of both local and remote queue managers using PCF messages. - The majority of the established systems management vendors use the facilities described above to provide MQ 'personalities' for their products. - Customers may write their own utilities to provide systems management capabilities within their organisations.
-This style often makes use of the messaging APIs to utilise PCF and event messages.
-Also scripting languages (most notably PERL) are used to provide systems management scripts for WebSphere MQ and other environments.
+Most notably, the MQ Explorer (provided for Windows and Linux for Intel environments) enables management and configuration of both local and remote queue managers using PCF messages. - The majority of the established systems management vendors use the facilities described above to provide MQ 'personalities' for their products. - Customers may write their own utilities to provide systems management 63 complete your session evaluations on the messaging APIs to utilise PCF and event messages.
+Also scripting languages (most notably PERI) are used to provide systems management scripts for